© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Avebury Long Stones 380m east of The Grange Stables, Beckhampton is a scheduled monument protected by Historic England under reference 1008104.
 View the official record →

-Avebury Long Stones is a Neolithic monument situated east of Beckhampton in Wiltshire, forming part of the wider ritual landscape associated with the Avebury henge complex.
+Avebury Long Stones 380m east of The Grange Stables, Beckhampton, is a Neolithic monument comprising two large standing stones that form part of the Avebury ritual landscape in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008104.

 Avebury Long Stones 380m east of The Grange Stables, Beckhampton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008104.